-a distortionary labor income tax that reduces employment under elastic labor supply.
-In this case, although increasing productive government spending continues to have no effect on the steady-state growth rate due to the scale invariance of our Schumpeterian model, it has a U-shaped effect on the timing of industrial takeoff and an inverted-U effect on the transitional growth rate.
-To link this theoretical result to the data, we revisit the crosscountry evidence and document with the most recent panel data an inverted-U relationship between productive government spending and economic growth.
-We also calibrate our model to US data and find that raising productive government spending from its historical value to its growth-maximizing value causes an earlier industrial takeoff by over six decades and an increase in the long-run level of output by 129%.
+We then consider the more realistic case in which government spending is financed by a distortionary labor income tax that reduces employment under elastic labor supply.
+In this case, although productive government spending continues to have no effect on the steady-state growth rate due to the model's scale invariance, it has a U-shaped effect on the timing of industrial takeoff and a hump-shaped effect on the transitional growth rate.
+To link this theoretical result to the data, we revisit the cross-country evidence and document with the most recent panel data a hump-shaped relationship between productive government spending and economic growth.
+We also calibrate our model to the US as a representative advanced economy and find that raising productive government spending from its historical value to its growth-maximizing value causes an earlier industrial takeoff by over two decades and an increase in the long-run level of output by roughly 40%.

-We explore the robustness of our results under other tax instruments: consumption tax and corporate income tax.
-We find that when government spending is financed by a consumption tax, increasing it leads to an earlier industrial takeoff and a higher transitional growth rate but does not affect economic growth in the long run.
-These results are in line with the abovementioned non-distortionary labor income tax because the consumption tax does not affect the equilibrium level of employment, so that only the positive effect of productive government spending on firm size remains in the short run.
+Given the importance of different tax instruments in different time periods, we explore the robustness of our results under other tax instruments: a consumption tax and a corporate income tax.
+We find that when a consumption tax finances government spending, increasing the tax rate leads to an earlier industrial takeoff and a higher transitional growth rate but does not affect steady-state growth.
+These results are in line with the effects of the nondistortionary labor income tax because the consumption tax does not affect the equilibrium level of employment, so that in the short run only the positive effect of productive government spending is at work.

-When government spending is financed by a corporate income tax, increasing it has a U-shaped effect on the timing of industrial takeoff.
-This result is also in line with the abovementioned distortionary labor income tax, except that in this case the negative effect now arises from the reduction of firm entry (rather than employment) caused by the corporate income tax.
-The more important difference is that under the corporate income tax, the effect of productive government spending on the steady-state growth rate in the industrial era becomes positive because the corporate income tax increases firm size in the long run by discouraging firm entry (see Peretto 2007a for an extensive discussion of this property of this class of models).
+When a corporate income tax finances government spending, increasing the tax rate has a U-shaped effect on the timing of industrial takeoff.
+This result is also in line with the effects of the distortionary labor income tax, except that in this case the negative effect arises from the reduction of firm entry (rather than employment) caused by the corporate income tax.
+The more important difference is that the effect of productive government spending on the steady-state growth rate in the industrial era becomes positive because the corporate income tax increases firm size in the long run by discouraging firm entry.